alex-hhh/ActivityLog2/doc/data-frame.md

-# Notes on the data-frame% object
+# Notes on the data-frame object

-Inside the application, the track data for a session is loaded into a data-frame% object.
+Inside the application, the track data for a session is loaded into a data-frame object.
 This object (inspired by the R language data frame) allows efficient access to data.

 ## Rationale